ChrisGrigg/weather-lambda/README.md

 # weather-lambda

-To run this locally: 'npm i && npm start'.
-This will use the 'serverless-offline' package.
+To run this locally using the 'serverless-offline' package:

+'npm i && npm start'

+To unit test: 'npm test'

 Developed using node version 12.16.1 and npm version 6.14.4.